ajrzepiela/midap/README.md

 ## Installation on the Euler cluster

+1. **[Mac only]**: Install [XQuartz](https://www.xquartz.org/) for X11 support (GUI forwarding from Euler) and start the software.

-1. Log into Euler with activated X11 forwarding: `ssh -X <username>@euler.ethz.ch`
+2. Log into Euler with activated X11 forwarding: `ssh -X <username>@euler.ethz.ch`

-2. Clone the repo, navigate to the directory containing the pipeline `cd ackermann-bacteria-segmentation` and download model weights and example files from polybox `./download_files.sh`.
+3. Clone the repo, navigate to the directory containing the pipeline `cd ackermann-bacteria-segmentation` and download model weights and example files from polybox `./download_files.sh`.

-3. Navigate to the Euler directory in the repo `cd ./euler` and create the virtual environment
+4. Navigate to the Euler directory in the repo `cd ./euler` and create the virtual environment
 ```
 ./create_venv.sh
 ```

-4. Source the environment
+5. Source the environment

 ```
 source source_venv.sh